ArcticStack/arcticstack/resources/documentation/deploy.rst

 in /var/www/html/preboot_execution_environment/bin/[x86_64|arm64].
 These images will start a LAN boot automatically.

-In **BlueBanquise**, PXE process has been made so that any kind of hardware able to boot PXE, USB or CDrom can start deployment.
+The PXE boot process has been designed so that any kind of hardware able to boot PXE, USB or CDrom can start deployment.

 You can get more information and a detailed schema in the pxe_stack role section of this documentation.
 Simply explained, the PXE chain is the following (files